rithmschool/python_curriculum_exercises/Unit-02/07-sql-alchemy/readme.md

 # SQL Alchemy

-### Part I - Artist
+### Part I - User

 It's time to build a new application!
-This application should have full CRUD on one resource.
+This application should have full CRUD on the user resource.
+Each user should have a unique id, username, email, first_name and last_name,

-### Part II - Album
+### Part II - Message

 - Now that you have one resource, it's time to add another!
+Each user should be able to write many messages.
+Each message should have a unique id and text (which should be limited to 100 characters)

 ### Bonuses